gandalf-network/whoami/README.md

     |-- store - Contains the logic for initializing the Redis store.
 |-- app
     |-- api - Contains all the serveless functions.
         |-- callback - This is the endpoint the user is redirected to after connecting their Netflix account to the Gandalf Network.
-      |-- image -
+        |-- image - This endpoint returns the base64 value of an image.
-      |-- inngest
+        |-- inngest - Contains functionality related to Inngest.
-      |-- og -
+        |-- og - This endpoint is for fetching generated OpenGraph images.
-      |-- user -
+        |-- user - This endpoint is for fetching the current user via session ID
 |-- components
-|-- helpers
-|-- hooks
-|-- types
+    |-- icon - Contain the icon assets used throughout the application
+    |-- images - Contains the OpenGraph image assets
+    |-- loader - Contains components related to loading animations or visual indicators
+    |-- providers - This folder includes higher-level components for managing application context and state providers.
+    |-- screens - Contains components that represent different screens within the app
+    |-- stories - Contains components that represent individual user data stories
+    |-- themed - Contains components that are styled based on our theme
+|-- helpers - This folder contains functions and other code snippets that assist with common tasks.
+|-- hooks - This folder contains custom hooks designed to encapsulate reusable logic and improve code structure.
+|-- types - This folder contains the TypeScript type definitions and interfaces used throughout the app
 |-- ...
 ```

 **actions**: Server action methods goes here

 **app**: Place your page here, organized by functionality.